hammond756/bonchef-monorepo/apps/web/README.md

 3. The full recipe details are displayed in a modal without leaving the chat interface

 This provides a more interactive and user-friendly way to discover recipes during conversation.

+## Troubleshooting

+### React Type Conflicts in Monorepo

+This project is part of a monorepo structure, which can sometimes lead to React type definition conflicts.
+If you encounter TypeScript errors like "Two different types with this name exist, but they are unrelated" or JSX component type errors, it's likely due to mismatched `@types/react` versions across packages.

+**Symptoms:**
+- TypeScript errors about incompatible React types
+- JSX components showing as invalid element types
+- ForwardRef component type conflicts
+- ReactNode type compatibility issues

+**Solution:**
+Ensure all packages in the monorepo use the same exact version of `@types/react` and `@types/react-dom`.
+The current setup uses:
+- `@types/react: "19.1.12"`
+- `@types/react-dom: "19.1.9"`

+If conflicts occur:
+1. Check package.json files across all packages for version mismatches
+2. Run `rm -rf node_modules` in the root and all package directories
+3. Run `pnpm install` to reinstall with consistent versions
+4. Verify with `npx tsc --noEmit` that all TypeScript errors are resolved

+This ensures type consistency across the entire monorepo and prevents React type definition conflicts.